The PuSh Festival is a performing arts festival that showcases local, Canadian and international artists at various Vancouver theatres in January.

-Celebrating its 19th season in 2019, the PuSh International Performing Arts Festival features more than 100 performances at 20 or so venues between mid-January and early February.
+Celebrating its 21st season in 2021, the PuSh International Performing Arts Festival usually features more than 100 performances at 20 or so venues between mid-January and early February.
 It attracts up to over 20,000 attendees each year and includes free events in addition to its regular ticketed shows.

 Below you’ll find information about the following topics: